 According to a recent research from McKinsey, almost a half of software or mobile development projects end up demanding more money as it was initially planned.
 This is a common problem of most startups and those companies that want to launch an app but don't really have a clear picture about product requirements.
+Having extensive experience working with startups, SolveIt can confidently state that without the discovery phase, a product is almost doomed to failure.

 The harsh truth is that the lack of preliminary planning can eventually turn any great project into a sinking Titanic leading to constant budget overruns, broken deadlines, and increased risks of failure.
 Our practical experience shows that 90% of the time the so-called “discovery phase” works as a very effective solution, especially if done by a team of experts.